lifepoint/lifepoint.github.io/upward/volleyball/index.md

 Clinic days will give players an opportunity to learn basic volleyball skills.
 With the use of age-appropriate curriculum and modified equipment, participants learn Volleyball fundamentals and social skills through a series of instructional circuits and developmental games.
 Players will be evaluated during this time and placed on a team accordingly.

 **Important Dates:**
-- March 1 and 8 - Clinics
+- February 28 and March 7 - Clinics
-- March 8  - Coaches Only: Mandatory Coach Meeting / Skills Training: 1:15pm
+- March 7  - Coaches Only: Mandatory Coach Meeting / Skills Training: 1:15pm
-- March 9 - Team rosters will be distributed
+- March 8 - Team rosters will be distributed
-- March 10 - Team practices begin.
+- March 9 - Team practices begin.
 Timeslots will be between 5 - 8 pm
-- March 15 - Games begin
+- March 14 - Games begin
-- March 15 - Picture Day
+- March 14 - Picture Day
-- April 19 - Playoffs / Tournament
+- May 9 - Playoffs / Tournament

 Players must provide their own knee-pads and black shorts.
 Indoor court shoes are recommended.